GlowsAreLosers/GlowsAreLosers/technology/capabilities.rst

 =====

-The technology can be used to beam motor commands to the victim's brain, and provides the attacker with **far** more fine-grained control over motor commands than a human has with their conscious will.
+The technology can be used to beam motor commands to the victim's brain, which can induce forced movement, forced speech, or the opposite - forced limping of the muscles, or forced contraction to restrict movement.

-For example, with your conscious will, you can flex an entire muscle, or a large part of it.
-The technology allows the attacker to control **each individual point in the muscle separately**, and this can be used to induce many effects that are impossible with voluntary control.
+The technology allows **far** more fine-grained control than what is possible with conscious will.
+For example, with your conscious will, you can flex an entire muscle, or a large section of it, but this technology allows controlling **each individual point in the muscle separately**.
+This can be used to induce many effects that are impossible with voluntary control.
 Some examples
 include: